DillonSteyl/SCIE1000/Week 8/style_1.md

 show()
 ```

 This program draws a red ('r'), dashed ('--') line with circles ('o') as markers.
-These can be in any order. `'o--r'`, for example, is also acceptable.
+These can be in any order. `'--or'`, for example, is also acceptable.
 You do not need to specify all the style options either.
-Simply using `r--` will draw a red dashed line with no markers, or 'o' will draw a set of markers in the default colour, with no line.
+Simply using `'r--'` will draw a red dashed line with no markers, or `'o'` will draw a set of markers in the default colour, with no line.
+Using just `'r'` will create a solid red line with no markers.

 **Task:**